 Unfortunately, here’s what actually happens: An endpoint administrator encounters an infected machine.
 He re-images the endpoint and puts the user back online.
 In the back of his mind, he knows he didn’t actually solve the problem that allowed the infection in the first place.
 He knows there’s a good chance it’s spread to other endpoints.
 But the few expert investigators in the organization are already buried in work.
 And sifting through mountains of data to manually search for the threat would take weeks.

 You can see the disconnect.
 Modern EDR tools can provide amazing defense capabilities.
 But there just aren’t enough people out there who can use them effectively.
-According to a 2016 global survey from Intel Security and the Center for Strategic and International Studies, 82 percent of organizations report a shortage of cybersecurity skills.
+According to a 2016 global survey from McAfee and the Center for Strategic and International Studies, 82 percent of organizations report a shortage of cybersecurity skills.
 Meanwhile, threats continue to increase.

 There’s a way out of this catch-22, but it requires a different way of thinking about EDR.
 Incident detection and response doesn’t have to be limited to advanced toolsets for specialized experts.
 By taking advantage of integrated EDR capabilities integrated into modern endpoint security platforms, you may be able to accomplish a lot more than you realize.

 Generally, incident response falls across four categories: detect, contain, investigate, remediate.
 Modern endpoint platforms can integrate with EDR to provide more visibility and automated capabilities across all those categories, so that front-line administrators can shoulder a lot more of that burden than they used to.

 - File search: If an administrator can use Google, they should be able to use basic EDR interface to search for a known malware file.
 With literally one click, the should be able to see a graphical map of every endpoint where the file resides.